nuriel77/hornet-playbook/README.md

 ```

 ## Hornet HTTPS

+When you access your node via its IP address you will likely get a warning from the browser about the site not being secure or certificate invalid for the domain.
+The reason is that a self-signed certificate has been generated for the node during the installation.

+Some browsers should allow you to bypass the warning (`advanced` -> `proceed`).
+Some browsers may not allow this (e.g. Chrome or Brave on Mac).

+You can get a domain name to point to your node's IP.
+In that case you can use `horc` to request a certificate for your domain.
+Then you'll be able to access the node using that domain name and the certificate will be approved.

+**HTTPS Certificate**

 A first step is to enable HAProxy via `horc`.
 By default the API port is not exposed.

 The second step is to enable HTTPS certificate.
 Note that you must already have a fully qualified domain name A record pointing to your server's IP.